shokru/rstats/README.md

 Courses
 ----

 The scripts for each session can be found below.
-Some files are too heavy to load: you can download the orignal html notebooks directly on your computer (from the dedicated folder).
+Some files are too heavy to load: you can download the orignal html notebooks directly on your computer (from the above dedicated folder).

 1.  **[Introduction to the tidyverse](https://htmlpreview.github.io/?https://github.com/shokru/rstats/blob/master/html_notebooks/S1_tidyverse.nb.html)**: plotting, filtering, organising data.